comsolit/owl_slider/Documentation/Functions/CustomSettings/Index.rst

             navigation = true
         }
     }`

+IMPORTANT!!
+name must be exact the string of predef
+    predef.example
+    name = example

 You can locate this TypoScript file wherever you want.
 At least it's important to include this script in your setup.ts of your project,